-Morality and Public Order Objection - The applied-for gTLD string is contrary to generally accepted legal norms of morality and public order that are recognized under international principles of law.
+[Limited Public Interest Objection] - The applied-for gTLD string is contrary to generally accepted legal norms of morality and public order that are recognized under principles of international law.

 Community Objection - There is substantial opposition to the gTLD application from a significant portion of the community to which the gTLD string may be explicitly or implicitly targeted.